sris-14/sris-14/README.md

 ` Hi, I’m Srishti !!  😊 `

- `I am 20 and interested in frontend technologies and languages like Python and Java.`
+ `I am 20 and interested in frontend technologies  .`
+ `Exploring languages like Python 🐍 and Java ♨️ `

 <!---